About Us

 The California Health Sciences University College of Osteopathic Medicine (CHSU-COM) is the first program of its kind in the Central Valley.
 The CHSU medical school hopes to recruit, train, and retain physicians to serve the local community, especially the underserved population.

-The CHSU-COM has been granted pre-accreditation status by the American Osteopathic Association Commission on Osteopathic College Accreditation, the only accrediting agency for pre-doctoral osteopathic medical education recognized by the United States Department of Education.
+The CHSU-COM is accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (COCA), the only accrediting agency for pre-doctoral osteopathic medical education recognized by the United States Department of Education.

 John Graneto, DO, MEd, serves as Vice President of Health Affairs and Dean of the CHSU College of Osteopathic Medicine.